redhat-cip/simple_ec2_snapshot/README.md

 ## Snapshot retention

+There are 2 methods for snapshot retention.
+Choose the best one for your needs.

+### Keep snapshots over time

 You can define the retention of your backups.
 You need to specify 2 args:

 * Number: sepcify a number for day, week... which is defined in the second arg